AndreySosnovyy/bloc_side_effect/README.md

 ## Motivation

-This package is here to solve some problems that you may face during developing mobile apps using BLoC architecture.
+This package is here to solve some problems that you may face during developing mobile apps using BLoC state management.
 What kind of problems:
 1) Putting a mess of parameters in your state classes just to react to them in UI.
 Now you can get rid of it in favor of using separate stream of side effects.
 2) Emitting states just because you need to show a toast or make any small action